Veterans United Mortgage Overview

 Conventional loan: You won’t find much information regarding the conventional home loans offered by Veterans United.
 The company really stands strong behind its VA focus, but this type of loan is an option for you if you don’t qualify for a VA loan or other government-backed option, such as a USDA or FHA loan.
 Choose from 15-year, 20-year, 25-year or 30-year fixed-rate terms or a 5/1 ARM.

 USDA loan: This is an option if you’re buying a home in a rural or underdeveloped area.
-The government-backed loan is available to those who meet income requirements and can have down payments as low as 0%.
+The government-backed loan requires zero down payment and is available to those who meet income requirements.
 Verify your eligibility on the U.S. Department of Agriculture website.
 Veterans United offers 30-year USDA loans.

 Federal Housing Administration (FHA) loan: This government-backed mortgage option has more flexible lending requirements than conventional loans.
 You can apply with lower credit scores and down payment savings as low as 3.5%.
 Veterans United offers 30-year and 15-year fixed rate FHA loans and 5/1 ARMs.

-Jumbo loan: For home purchases that exceed $453,100 to $679,650 (depending on county), you have to apply for a jumbo loan.
+Jumbo loan: For home purchases that exceed $548,250, you have to apply for a jumbo loan.
 A jumbo loan is required when the loan is above the government-set conventional loan limits.
 You’ll find VA and conventional jumbo loans offered at Veterans United.

 What Can You Do Online With Veterans United?